mahdiahmadi87/AImage/README.md

 # AImage
-A Telegram bot that creates images using artificial intelligence (AI)
+A Telegram bot that creates images using FLUX with ToGetHerAI

 ## Install
 Create an .env file with this content (insert tokens and ids)